testillano/h2agent/kata/README.md

 ## How it works

-The student must complete each test directory with the corresponding missing stuff: `matching.json` or `provision.json` are normally required.
+The student must complete each test directory with the corresponding missing stuff: `server-matching.json` or `server-provision.json` are normally required.
 The testing procedure is always the same:

-1. The agent is configured with `matching.json` to set the matching algorithm.
+1. The agent is configured with `server-matching.json` to set the server matching algorithm.
-2. The agent is configured with `provision.json` to set its reaction behavior.
+2. The agent is configured with `server-provision.json` to set its server reaction behavior.
 2. An HTTP/2 request (provided by the problem) is sent to the agent.
 3. The answer received from the agent is validated to check if the solution is correct.